Last updated: 13.02.23

 1.5 Onboarding to the Two Merchant Center

 The users can view a dashboard and have the ability to download locally, sales history of the merchant's transactions conducted via the Two Services.
-This includes information about the buyer company's name (who bought goods/ services), transaction date, transaction items sold, order amount, order Delivery (Yes/No) and payment Status (paid/to be paid).
+This includes information about the buyer company's name (who bought goods/ services), buyer representative’s contact-and identification details, transaction date, transaction items sold, order amount, order Delivery (Yes/No) and payment Status (paid/to be paid).

-The representatives can also request a view of the performance of the merchant's buyers' payouts to the partner banks, i.e. for the partner banks to share with the merchants via Two whether the original invoices generated have been paid upon credit term expiry.
+The representatives can also request a view of the performance of the merchant's buyers' payouts to the funding partner, i.e. for the funding partner to share with the merchants via Two whether the original invoices generated have been paid upon credit term expiry.
 This will include information about the buyer company's name, transaction date, transaction items sold, order amount, order delivery (Yes/No), payout status to partner bank (paid/to be paid/in arrears/in collection).

 Processing as described in this section is based on our legitimate interests in enabling the merchant company and their representatives to use the Two Services (GDPR Article 6 (1) litra f).